 One of the challenges of having an ecstasy problem is admitting that you need help.
 Often times, addicts deny that they have an addiction, which can lead to overdosing or even death.
 If you or a loved one has a problem with ecstasy abuse, there are common warning signs of ecstasy use that can be recognized.
 If any of the following warning signs of ecstasy abuse sound like you, then you may want to consider treatment:

 The Raleigh House is not a standard alcohol and drug rehabilitation center.
-We aim to create a comfortable environment to give our ecstasy addiction treatment clients a sense of “home sweet home.”
-We offer many amenities in our Denver, Colorado location that you cannot find at other drug addiction treatment centers.
+We aim to create a comfortable environment to give our ecstasy addiction rehab clients a sense of “home sweet home.”
+We offer many amenities that you cannot find at other drug addiction treatment centers in Denver.
 We provide a high staff-to-client ratio where clients receive greater care, attention and frequent therapy sessions.
 Clients are assigned a treatment team during the assessment process that consists of clinical, psychiatry and nursing staff.
 The team will offer support, reassurance and safety along the way.

 It is normal to experience withdrawal symptoms when you choose to discontinue using Ecstasy.
 This is caused by the depletion of serotonin levels over time.
 It may take an extended period of time to fully recover from the full effects of Ecstasy use.
 Some clients may experience difficulty sleeping, delusions, anxiety, or even depersonalization.
 If you begin experiencing these symptoms in treatment, your clinical team will help you deal with these symptoms to make sure you feel safe and comfortable.